Centipede parade of Syuejia Jihe Temple: Traditions

 Unlike other centipede parades, the centipede parade of Jihe Temple requires its central wooden structure be supported by human strength, without any external assistance, throughout the pilgrimage procession.
-The performance requires over a hundred participants to complete and has once been performed by over 200 participants.
+The performance requires over a hundred participants to complete and was once performed by over 200 participants.

 The structure (also called the Centipede Lord) has the head of a dragon but the tail of a phoenix.
 This design was first used in 1991 (the 80th year of the Republic of China).
 Jihe Temple administrators, in order to honor and celebrate the origins of the Centipede Lord, specially invited the Baosheng Emperor of Syuejia Tzu Chi Temple to descend in spirit and grace the occasion.

 The Centipede Lord is a transformed version of the Azure Dragon deity with the natural power to ward off evil.
 It is said that, having rendered meritorious service in assisting the Baosheng Emperor in subduing evil and expelling demons, the Centipede Lord was appointed as his personal guardian by imperial decree.
 The Centipede Lord's birthday is designated as the 25th day of the sixth lunar month.
 Since the Centipede Lord is an attendant deity of the Baosheng Emperor, whenever Jihe Temple's centipede parade passes through neighborhoods during a pilgrimage procession, local residents always prepare incense tables to offer their worship.
 Along the procession route, devotees often kneel in prayer to the Centipede Lord in the middle of the road, hoping that the parade structure will pass over them, bringing peace, prosperity, and health to the community.
 This practice has also become a distinctive cultural tradition in Syuejia.